 These days, many folks are finding a newfound appreciation for bicycling as they are heading out on the paths and trails for recreation, fitness, and fun.
 But with all the new riders, we're also seeing new bike lanes and pathway connections, shared-streets in neighborhoods and businesses districts, expanded bicycle share options, and even new types of bikes!
 Join us as we talk about the current status of some of the major breakthroughs happening in bicycling advocacy, from the grassroots movements to the State House, that impact better bicycling locally and throughout the region.
 Come with your questions about a particular issue or challenge you'd like us to cover.

-"Nutrition, Clothing and Biking in Inclement Weather" will be covered on September 23, 2020.
-RSVP here.
+"Nutrition, Clothing and Biking in Inclement Weather" - September 23, 2020.
+View the workshop recording here.

 You don't need to only be a fair-weather rider!
 This webinar will focus on how to tackle the rain, snow, and long-distance riding.
 We'll talk about how to plan for nutrition, for the proper clothing, and how to change your technique and routes if caught in inclement weather.

-Save the date!
-A virtual workshop on "Bike Touring - Routes, Resources & Recommendations" will be on October 28, 2020 at noon.
-RSVP here.
+"Bike Touring - Routes, Resources & Recommendations" - October 28, 2020.
+View the workshop recording here.